 How Did They Get to the Lake?

-The rocks on Lake McDonald's shores arrived via a combination of forces operating over thousands of years:
+The rainbow-colored rocks on Lake McDonald's shores arrived via a combination of forces operating over thousands of years:

 - Glacial erosion: The massive glaciers that carved Lake McDonald valley ground the surrounding rock into fragments, incorporating stones from formations miles away